 In 2017, I was given the opportunity to take a sabbatical to lead a marine plastic project for an NGO in the Philippines where we monitored marine debris found and identified a range of initiatives to try and tackle the issue at a local level.
 Returning back to Eunomia, my focus shifted back to marine debris, where I started my career some 10 years previously, managing projects focused on policy initiatives to address the issue of packaging pollution.
 So the opportunity to work for SAS to use my experience and get involved in community and campaigning work seemed like a logical next step.

 As a westcountry lass I know Cornwall pretty well, but it’s incredible to be living here permanently.
-I’m so breath-taken by how beautiful spring has been.
+I’m so breath-taken by how beautiful Cornwall is.
 I’m a bit of a keen cyclist so peddling around Cornish lanes as the spring hedgerow flowers were coming out this year was amazing.
 I’ve also been getting in the sea as much as possible and now learning to surf so I can join the rest of the office ‘out the back’ of the waves…..just to look cool of course!